 The eligibility requirements for examination differ depending on whether you are a medical school student or a medical school graduate.

 If you have passed the former ECFMG CSA, you are not eligible to take Step 2 CS, except under certain, well-defined circumstances.
-Eligible circumstances include: taking Step 2 CS to permanently validate an expired CSA examination date for the purpose of entering U.S. GME (See Validity of Examinations for Entry into Graduate Medical Education in ECFMG Certification.), taking Step 2 CS because your most recent performance on a clinical skills exam (CSA or Step 2 CS) is a failing performance (See Official Performance of Record for Examinees Retaking a Previously Passed Step in the USMLE Bulletin of Information.), and retaking Step 2 CS to meet a time limit (See Reexamination and Reapplication in Applying for Examination and Retakes in the USMLE Bulletin of Information.).
+Eligible circumstances include: taking Step 2 CS to permanently validate an expired CSA examination date for the purpose of entering U.S. GME (See the Important Note in Standard ECFMG Certificate in ECFMG Certification); taking Step 2 CS because your most recent performance on a clinical skills exam (CSA or Step 2 CS) is a failing performance (See Retaking Previously Passed Steps in the USMLE Bulletin of Information); and retaking Step 2 CS to meet a time limit [See Reexamination and Reapplication in The United States Medical Licensing Examination (USMLE)].

-Important Note: If your eligibility for an exam changes after you apply but before you take the exam, you are required to inform ECFMG immediately in writing of this change in your status.
+Important Notes: If your eligibility for an exam changes after you apply but before you take the exam, you are required to inform ECFMG immediately in writing of this change in your status.
 Such notification must be sent to ECFMG’s Applicant Information Services.
 Use the contact information for General Inquiries on the Contact ECFMG page of the ECFMG website.
-Failure to inform ECFMG of a change in your eligibility for examination may result in a finding of irregular behavior.
+Failure to inform ECFMG that you may no longer be eligible to take the examination may result in a finding of irregular behavior and a permanent annotation on your score reports and transcripts.
 See ECFMG Policies and Procedures Regarding Irregular Behavior.
+Such changes in your eligibility status include, but are not limited to, the following: